muzammil-13/ecom_project/README.md

 ## Usage

 1. Access admin panel at `/admin` to manage products and categories
+2. Visit `/shop` to browse the main storefront
-2. Browse products by category
+3. Browse products by category
-3. Use search functionality to find specific products
+4. Use search functionality to find specific products
-4. Add products to cart and manage quantities
+5. Add products to cart and manage quantities
-5. View cart details and proceed to checkout
+6. View cart details and proceed to checkout

 ## Contributing